Mongolia Issues Warning For Snowstorms - UrduPoint

 Mongolia Issues Warning For Snowstorms

-ULAN BATOR, Oct.
-30 (UrduPoint / Pakistan Point News - 30th Oct, 2022 ) --:Mongolia's National Agency for Meteorology and Environmental Monitoring on Sunday issued a warning of heavy snow and snowstorms.
+ULAN BATOR, Nov 3 (UrduPoint / Pakistan Point News - 3rd Nov, 2022 ) :Mongolia's National Agency for Meteorology and Environmental Monitoring on Sunday issued a warning of heavy snow and snowstorms.

 As of Sunday morning, the western provinces of Bayan-Ulgii, Uvs and Govi-Altai, the northern provinces of Khuvsgul and Selenge, and the central areas of Tuv province and the national capital Ulan Bator have seen 1-20 cm of snow, the weather monitoring agency said, adding that the snowstorms are reducing visibility.